Seahawks rookie DeeJay Dallas shakes off early mistakes to score two touchdowns in first start

 Dallas could be featured again for the Seahawks next week at Buffalo.

 Carson injured his foot in the first half of last week’s loss in Arizona.
-He was said to be “50-50” to return against San Francisco but “couldn’t get going” during pregame warmups, Carroll said.
+He was said to be “50-50” to return against San Francisco but “couldn’t get going” during pregame warm-ups, Carroll said.

-Carson’s status will remain day-to-day, Carroll said.
+Carson’s status will remain day to day, Carroll said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.